Joonas Lehtivuori

 Joonas Lehtivuori (born July 19, 1988) is a Finnish professional ice hockey defenceman.
-He is currently playing for Adler Mannheim of the Deutsche Eishockey Liga (DEL).
+He is currently playing for KooKoo of the Liiga.
 Lehtivuori was selected by the Philadelphia Flyers in the 4th round (101st overall) of the 2006 NHL Entry Draft.

 Playing career

 Lehtivuori began his professional career with Ilves.
-He left Ilves on April 27, 2009 and joined the National Hockey League (NHL) club Philadelphia Flyers.
+He left Ilves on April 27, 2009, and joined the National Hockey League (NHL) club Philadelphia Flyers.

 Lehtivuori did not play any games for the Philadelphia Flyers organization in the 2008–09 season.
 However, in the 2009–10 season, Lehtivuori was assigned to the Adirondack Phantoms, the Flyers' relocated team affiliate, of the American Hockey League (AHL).
 Playing in 66 games, he scored 5 goals and 23 points.
 Halfway through his second season with the Phantoms, Lehtivuori was loaned out to KalPa of the SM-liiga.
 On August 18, 2011, Lehtivuori signed a one-week try-out contract with the Modo Hockey of the Elitserien (SEL).

 Lehtivuori played three seasons with HPK in the Liiga, before opting to leave as a free agent to sign a two-year contract with German outfit, Adler Mannheim of the DEL, on April 13, 2018.